GLENNXV/CS1XA3/Project02/README.md

 The navigation bar and most capable titles would turn to that color, and the buttons would turn to the contrasting color of that color since there is a function that
 * Take a RGB value as input and caculate its contrasting color
+* Then store the color to localStorage so that the theme would stay in that color next time the webpage is opened

 ![theme menu](https://i.loli.net/2020/03/16/4h2Bn3AvZIpk5eu.png)
 ## References